 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-All tuition fees quoted are for the academic year 2018-19 and relate to one year of study only.
-Tuition fees will be subject to an annual inflationary increase, unless explicitly stated otherwise.
+Unless otherwise stated the tuition fees quoted are for the academic year 2020-21 with the exception of international fees which are for the academic year 2021-22.
+Tuition fees are subject to an annual inflationary increase, unless explicitly stated otherwise.

 Additional course costs

 Depending on the programme of study, there may be extra costs which are not covered by tuition fees, which students will need to consider when planning their studies.

 Students can borrow books and access online learning resources from any Queen's library.
 If students wish to purchase recommended texts, rather than borrow them from the University Library, prices per text can range from £30 to £100.
 Students should also budget between £30 to £75 per year for photocopying, memory sticks and printing charges.

 Students undertaking a period of work placement or study abroad, as either a compulsory or optional part of their programme, should be aware that they will have to fund additional travel and living costs.

 If a programme includes a major project or dissertation, there may be costs associated with transport, accommodation and/or materials.
 The amount will depend on the project chosen.
 There may also be additional costs for printing and binding.

 Students may wish to consider purchasing an electronic device; costs will vary depending on the specification of the model chosen.

 There are also additional charges for graduation ceremonies, examination resits and library fines.